Case Map

 Link Wizard helps you review where floating saved materials may belong.
 It can surface possible organizational links, and you can preview your own story connection before anything is saved.

-Temporarily connect two saved materials to see whether they belong in the same story path.
+Temporarily connect two saved materials to review whether they belong near each other.
 Preview connections are marked not saved and clear on refresh until saved connections arrive in a later version.

 Connection Insight

-In preview, Connection Insight can help explain how two saved materials may relate inside the map using careful, court-aware organizational language as this feature rolls out.
+In preview, Connection Insight can help explain how two saved materials may relate inside the map using careful, review-first organizational language as this feature rolls out.

 Needs Source and thin-story signals